 Motorcycle Safety Awareness Month

-A universal helmet law was enacted in Louisiana in 2004 and the National Highway Traffic Safety Administration estimates that over 43% of motorcyclist fatalities across the United States in 2013 could have been prevented by use of a helmet.
+A universal helmet law was enacted in Louisiana in 2004 and the National Highway Traffic Safety Administration (NHTSA) estimates that over 43% of motorcyclist fatalities across the United States in 2013 could have been prevented by use of a helmet.
 For more information on Motorcycle Operator Training Courses, please contact the Department of Public Safety.
 Organizations, such as the Motorcycle Awareness Campaign, are funded by the Louisiana Highway Safety Commission to raise awareness of motorcyclists among the motoring public.

 The National Highway Traffic Safety Administration, through Traffic Safety Marketing, has produced motorcycle safety marketing materials, earned media tools, and marketing ideas that you can distribute to meet your local needs and objectives while collaborating with other organizations and communities to promote and enforce motorcycle safety.
 For social-norming marketing materials, please click here.
 (Please select, tailor, and distribute this information in a way that best fits the needs of your local community and objectives.)